jafaircl/gatsby-plugin-amp/README.md

 Formats AMP-specific pages by removing javascript, combining styles and adding boilerplate.
 Read more about AMP (Accelerated Mobile Pages) [here](https://amp.dev/).

-**NB: This plugin was forked from gatsby-plugin-amp since gatsby-plugin-amp has not been maintained and there were issues with gatsby-remark-images AMP support. gatsby-plugin-google-amp can be used as a direct substitute to gatsby-plugin-amp**
+NB: This plugin was forked from gatsby-plugin-amp since gatsby-plugin-amp has not been maintained and there were issues with gatsby-remark-images AMP support. gatsby-plugin-google-amp can be used as a direct substitute to gatsby-plugin-amp

 Please feel free to contribute to the plugin if you notice any missing features/bugs when using it in your sites!

+**Update: I am no longer actively maintaining this plugin, however will still review PRs submitted.**

 ## Install